 Do I really need Longshoreman Insurance if I am a bookkeeper?
 What about an artisan contractor replacing tile in a cruise ship bathroom?
 A roofer fixing a roof on a marina storage building?
 For answers to these questions see our FAQ link above.

-We offer the unique combination of competitive, comprehensive coverage with the knowledge and dedication to structure the proper coverage program and explain it to the insured.
+We offer the unique combination of competitive, comprehensive coverage with the knowledge and dedication to structure the programs.

 www.oceaninsurance-us.comis a related company For more information please click on the link above.